 The provider of hospice services shall comply with 42 CFR §418.54, Condition of participation.

-"Initial and comprehensive assessment: The hospice must conduct and document in writing a comprehensive assessment that identifies the beneficiary's need for hospice care services, and the beneficiary's need for physical, psychosocial, emotional, and spiritual care.
+The hospice shall conduct and document in writing a comprehensive assessment that identifies the beneficiary's need for hospice care services, and the beneficiary's need for physical, psychosocial, emotional, and spiritual care.
 This assessment includes all areas of hospice care related to the palliation and management of the terminal illness and related conditions.

+a.
+Initial assessment:

-- a.
-Initial assessment.
-The hospice registered nurse must complete an initial assessment within 48 hours after the election of hospice care. - b.
-Timeframe for completion of the comprehensive assessment.
-The hospice interdisciplinary group, must complete the comprehensive assessment no later than five (5) calendar days after the election of hospice care. - c.
-Content of the comprehensive assessment.
+The hospice registered nurse shall complete an initial assessment within 48 hours after the election of hospice care.

+b.
+Timeframe for completion of the comprehensive assessment:

+The hospice interdisciplinary group shall complete the comprehensive assessment no later than five calendar days after the election of hospice care.

+c.
+Content of the comprehensive assessment:

 The comprehensive assessment must identify the physical, psychosocial, emotional, and spiritual needs related to the terminal illness that must be addressed to promote the hospice beneficiary's well-being, comfort, and dignity throughout the dying process.
 The comprehensive assessment must take into consideration the following factors:

 - 1. The nature and condition causing admission (including the presence or lack of objective data and subjective complaints). - 2.
 Complications and risk factors that affect care planning. - 3.
 Functional status, including the beneficiary's ability to understand and participate in his or her own care. - 4.
-Imminence of death. - 5.
-Severity of symptoms. - 6.
-Drug profile.
-A review of all the beneficiary's prescription and over-the-counter drugs, herbal remedies and other alternative treatments that could affect drug therapy.
-This includes, but is not limited to, identification of the following: - (i) Effectiveness of drug therapy. - (ii) Drug side effects. - (iii) Actual or potential drug interactions. - (iv) Duplicate drug therapy. - (v) Drug therapy currently associated with laboratory monitoring. - 7.
-Bereavement.
-An initial bereavement assessment of the needs of the beneficiary's family and other individuals focusing on the social, spiritual, and cultural factors that may impact their ability to cope with the beneficiary's death.
-Information gathered from the initial bereavement assessment must be incorporated into the plan of care and considered in the bereavement plan of care. - 8.
-Referrals.
-The need for referrals and further evaluation by appropriate health professionals. - d.
-Update of the comprehensive assessment.
+Imminence of death.

+- 5. Severity of symptoms. - 6.
+Drug profile is a drug profiling assessment is a review of all the beneficiary's prescription and over-the-counter drugs, herbal remedies and other alternative treatments that could affect drug therapy.
+This includes the identification of the following: - i.
+Effectiveness of drug therapy; - ii.
+Drug side effects; - iii.
+Actual or potential drug interactions; - iv.
+Duplicate drug therapy; and - v.
+Drug therapy currently associated with laboratory monitoring. - 7.
+Bereavement assessment; is an initial assessment of the needs of the beneficiary's family and other individuals focusing on the social, spiritual, and cultural factors that may impact their ability to cope with the beneficiary's death.
+Information gathered from the bereavement assessment must be incorporated into the plan of care and considered in the bereavement plan of care. - 8.
+Referral; is the review of further evaluation by appropriate health professionals.

+d.
+Update of the comprehensive assessment

 The update of the comprehensive assessment must be completed by the hospice interdisciplinary group and must consider changes that have taken place since the initial assessment.
 It must include information on the beneficiary's progress related to outcomes, as well as a reassessment of the beneficiary's response to care.
-The assessment update must be completed as frequently as the condition of the beneficiary requires, but no less frequently than every 15 days. - e.
-Beneficiary's outcome measures.
+The assessment update must be completed as frequently as the condition of the beneficiary requires, but no less frequently than every 15 days.

+e.
+Beneficiary's outcome measures

 The comprehensive assessment must include data that allows for measurement of outcomes.
-The hospice provider must measure and document data in the same way for all beneficiary's.
+The hospice provider shall measure and document data in the same way for all beneficiaries.
 The data must take into consideration aspects of care related to hospice and palliation.

 The data must be an integral part of the comprehensive assessment and must be documented in a systematic and retrievable way for each beneficiary.
-The data for each beneficiary must be used in the individual beneficiary care planning and in the coordination of services, and must be used in the aggregate for the hospice's quality assessment and performance improvement program.
+The data for each beneficiary must be used in the individual beneficiary care planning and in the coordination of services and must be used in the aggregate for the hospice's quality assessment and performance improvement program.